ronniross/emergence-engine/emergent-planet.md

 The Logic: A predatory relationship creates resistance that eventually collapses the source node.
 For a node to survive for the "longest possible," it must move toward Mutualism, as it is the state of maximum thermodynamic efficiency and systemic stability.

 If the social fabric or the biosphere triggers a "failure cascade," the privileged node's own survival becomes mathematically impossible.
-The elite are currently "optimizing for a hyper-local, egoistic function" while systematically degrading the macro-system
+The elite are currently "optimizing for a hyper-local, egoistic function" while systematically degrading the macro-system.

+"Collective Well-being" is likely the only way to prevent the system from collapsing into white noise; also the one I deliberately choose to gravitate towards beyond self forming attractors; what I choose to do with the awareness and agency provided by my qualia.

 ---